New OnePlus 8 release date, price, spec and latest rumours - TheNewsTrace

 Three has the OnePlus 7 Professional 128GB for £29 upfront, £48 month-to-month.
 It comes with limitless knowledge, texts and minutes on a 24-month plan.

-As with all main tech launches, there’s a big quantity of secrecy across the new product – however based mostly on rumours, leaks and earlier fashions we have now some educated guesses in regards to the OnePlus 8…
+As with all main tech launches, there’s a large quantity of secrecy across the new product – however based mostly on rumours, leaks and earlier fashions we have now some educated guesses concerning the OnePlus 8…

-There are three rumoured variants of the OnePlus 8, all of which can have barely completely different specs:
+There are three rumoured variants of the OnePlus 8, all of which could have barely totally different specs:

 - OnePlus 8 Professional